Fort Sill audit team sets gold standard in military accountability

-Fort Sill's Internal Review and Audit Compliance Office team earned an outstanding peer review score.
+FORT SILL, Okla.
+(May 7, 2024) — Fort Sill's Internal Review and Audit Compliance Office (IRACO) recently earned an outstanding peer review score, marking it as a leader in auditing within the U.S. Army and the Department of Defense.

+IRACO's achievement highlights adherence to the strict standards of the Department of Defense (DoD) Office of Inspector General (OIG) and its commitment to maintaining excellence in fiscal and operational oversight.

+Carri Watkins, chief of internal review, emphasizes how critical peer reviews are in maintaining the integrity and accuracy of audit processes across the military.
+The Army Audit Agency and the DoD OIG mandate these reviews every three years, and they ensure that audit offices adhere to the strictest standards.

 |Date Taken: